Packaging and adaptation

 Try it: Compare lab 02 and lab 03.

-Real tools: JSON CLI wrappers, MCP adapters, LiteLLM gateways, host-specific tool shims.
+Real tools: JSON CLI wrappers, MCP adapters, LiteLLM gateways (one API over many model providers), host-specific tool shims.

 Procedural memory